20 Fascinating (and Reassuring) Facts About Sharks

 The U.S. sees more shark attacks than any other country, but very few fatalities

-Most of the bites in the United States happen in Florida.
+Most of the bites in the United States happen in Florida, but fatalities are rare.
+There was only one shark attack fatality in 2018.
 In 2017, sharks attacked 31 people without provocation (there were other incidents, where the person who got bitten was trying to remove a shark from a fishing line or found some other way to rile it up), but none died.
-The last fatal attack in the United States happened in 2015, in Hawaii.
-Worldwide, only five people died after shark attacks in 2017: one in Australia, two in Reunion Island (an overseas department of France near Madagascar in the Indian Ocean), one in Costa Rica, and one in Cuba.
 Here are 13 more things you never knew about shark attacks.

 Shark spotters make beaches safer for swimmers and sharks